Relative Strength Index (RSI) Calculator

 The calculator performs these calculations:

-Using RSI to Identify Overbought and Oversold Market Conditions
+Using RSI to Identify Overbought and Oversold Conditions

-The Relative Strength Index is a momentum oscillator used by traders and investors to gauge the speed and change of price movements, critically identifying overbought and oversold conditions.
-An RSI reading above 70 typically signals an overbought market, suggesting that the asset's price has risen too quickly and may be due for a pullback or consolidation.
-Conversely, an RSI below 30 indicates an oversold market, implying the price has fallen too sharply and might be due for a rebound.
-These thresholds, widely recognized across global financial markets in 2025, are powerful indicators for potential trend reversals, though they are best used in conjunction with other technical analysis tools for confirmation.
+An RSI reading above 70 typically signals an overbought market, suggesting the asset's price has risen too quickly and may be due for a pullback.
+An RSI below 30 indicates oversold conditions, implying the price has fallen too sharply and might rebound.
+These thresholds are widely recognized in financial markets in 2026.

-The Relative Strength Index (RSI) was developed by J. Welles Wilder Jr., a mechanical engineer turned real estate developer and technical analyst.
-He introduced the RSI in his groundbreaking 1978 book, "New Concepts in Technical Trading Systems."
-Wilder's motivation was to create a momentum oscillator that could more accurately identify overbought and oversold conditions than existing tools, which often produced whipsaws or misleading signals.
-His meticulous approach to averaging gains and losses over a specific period (standardized at 14 periods) created a robust and widely adopted indicator that remains one of the most popular and influential tools in technical analysis today, nearly five decades after its inception.
+The RSI was developed by J. Welles Wilder Jr., a mechanical engineer turned technical analyst, and introduced in his 1978 book "New Concepts in Technical Trading Systems."
+Wilder designed the RSI to more accurately identify overbought and oversold conditions than existing momentum tools.
+His standardization of the 14-period lookback created a robust indicator that remains one of the most popular tools in technical analysis nearly five decades later.

 Frequently Asked Questions